xogus1194/openmusichistory/godowsky-java-suite.md

 ## Java Suite
 Java Suite, originally named "Phonoramas: Tonal journeys for the Pianoforte", is one of the piano works composed by Godowsky, and it was published in 1925.
 This suite consists of 12 pieces portraying the Island of Java, Indonesia after he visited and stayed in Java for four weeks.

-As said before, Godowsky was a world traveler, and he has traveled to many countries, including those in South America and Far-East (Asia).
+Godowsky was a world traveler, and he has traveled to many countries, including those in South America and Far-East (Asia).
 Although Godowsky was fascinated by the uniqueness and richness of the countries he visited, it was the island of Java that impressed him the most.

 His original plan was to “to make picturesque, characteristic and fanciful works based on folk tunes and dances of exotic countries: Java, Japan, China, India, Turkey and perhaps one Jewish and one Negro piece.”
 However, the scenic beauty and vibrant cultural atmosphere of the Island of Java inspired his creativty and and “the thought gradually matured in me to recreate my roaming experiences in a cycle of musical travelogues—tonal journeys—which I have named collectively “Phonoramas,” beginning with a series of twelve descriptive scenes in Java.”